propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.5.26 - 2021-12-08 =
+* Added support for property type and location dropdowns in search form hiding empty terms if enabled in recent Template Assistant add on update
+* Added filters (e.g. 'propertyhive_viewing_applicant_contact_details') to customise applicant contact details output in grids
+* Added filter 'propertyhive_auto_email_match_cron_timestamp' to change auto match cron time.
+Defaults to 2am
+* Added filters (e.g. 'propertyhive_contact_viewings_row_classes') to amend classes output on rows of grids on property and contact records
+* Improved sanitisation of data output in grids on property and contact records
+* Run taxonomies output in search form dropdowns through __() so they can be translated accordingly
+* Added price_actual to list of fields returned in REST API to aid use by international agents
+* Residential details meta box only saved when relevant department ticked to ensure compatibility with Rooms add on and upcoming bedrooms fix

 = 1.5.25 - 2021-11-23 =
 * Added a new column to list of enquiries in backend displaying the properties an enquiry is in relation to